- Thin, branching (filamentous or beaded) Gram-positive bacillus [Fig 1].

 SITES OF INFECTION

-- Oral cervico-facial: characteristic "lumpy jaw" with loss of temporomandibular angle of jaw by swelling.
+- Oral cervicofacial: characteristic "lumpy jaw" with loss of temporomandibular jaw angle by swelling [Fig 4].

 - This is the most common and classical presentation.

-- Usually evolves over months.
-Infections usually polymicrobial and may include abscess formation.
+- It usually evolves over months.
+Infections are usually polymicrobial and may include abscess formation.

-- Risk factors: poor oral hygiene, heavy alcohol use, and smoking have been associated with this form of actinomycosis.
+- Risk factors: poor oral hygiene, heavy alcohol use, and smoking.

 - Pelvic infection: classically, IUD-associated, with IUD in place > 1 yr.